gabriel-sztejnworcel/smb2tcp/README.md

 ```
 smb2tcp-server.exe
 ```
-You need to make sure that smb2tcp-tunnnel.exe is on the same folder as smb2tcp-server.exe On the client machine:
+You need to make sure that smb2tcp-tunnnel.exe and smb2tcp-server.exe are in the same folder.

+On the client machine:
 ```
 smb2tcp-client.exe -L|-R <listen_address>:<listen_port>:<connect_address>:<connect_port> <remote_machine>